 Since April 2017, changes to Buy-to-Let Tax Relief have been phased in, making it more difficult for many landlords to make a profit.
 Many landlords are still unaware of these changes, leading to incorrect tax returns, penalties, and possible investigation by HMRC.

 Here, we explain the changes and the impact they may have on you as a landlord.

 Up until April 2017, private landlords who had a mortgage on their property were able to deduct any interest on mortgage payments from their rental income before any tax was paid on it – so they didn’t pay any tax on mortgage interest payments.

 For example, if a landlord makes £15,000 a year in rental income and pays £10,000 in mortgage interest, they used to be able to deduct the £10,000 from their income first, leaving £5,000 as the taxable amount.

-From April 2017, a new system has been phased in, coming into full effect from April 2020.
+Since April 2017 a new system has been phased in, coming into full effect from April 2020.